 Home Invasion – Devilman Crybaby

 Devilman Crybaby was not my first tango with the Devilman series, but I am a stupid man and held some hope that the fate of Miki would be altered in this rendition of the story.
 A bit of naivety that series author Ichio Okouchi was perhaps anticipating on, as he made sure to make Miki’s scene all the more devastating and drawn out.

 What is but a short scene in the manga and an even quicker one in the OVA has been turned into a lengthy, tortuous ordeal by the inclusion of more characters.
 As the cat officially leaves the bag and Akira’s status as a Devilman is revealed to the world, Miki accepts him for what he is and this convinces a group of young thugs to put their trust in Akira as well.

 However, a series of betrayals soon follows.
-Koda turns on the Devilmen, slaughtering civilians just as they have come to accept Akira as well.
+Just as Akira begins to win people to his cause, Koda betrays the devilmen and brutally slaughters them.
 Then, some of the thugs lead the famous mob to the Makimura residence, where the rest of Akira’s allies are all killed.
 Miko and Miki flee the scene, but are hunted down relentlessly.
 Even a heroic attempt by Miko to sacrifice herself to buy Miki more time is ultimately pointless, as the track & field star can’t outspeed a car.

 History is doomed to repeat itself.
 No matter how often the story is adapted, Akira is always going to return home one day, only to find his beloved dismembered and impaled on pikes, paraded around by a deranged mob.